MoIzadloo/tsocks/README.md

 # Pros

-1. TSocks is powered with hooks and events which give you the ability to implement different parts of protocol yourself
+1. TSocks is powered with hooks and events which give you the ability to implement different parts of the protocol yourself
-2. We used an API similar to the [net](https://nodejs.org/api/net.html) module which you are propably familiar with
+2. We used an API similar to the [net](https://nodejs.org/api/net.html) module which you are probably familiar with
 3. You have access to incoming connections socket through available hooks

 ## Install